alexhagiopol/arduino-UAV-software/README.md

 public
 ======

-Publicly viewable code for my robotics projects at alexhagiopol.com.
+Code for my robotics projects at alexhagiopol.com.

 This repository contains the soruce code for my robotics portfolio.
 Projects included: